raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 - `PipelineDefinition` defines the base interface for approved pipelines,
 - Celery executes a pipeline-owned `chain`/`chord` Canvas for each run,
 - pipeline definitions are code-defined and reviewed,
-- nodes receive typed run context and write declared outputs.
+- nodes receive typed run context and write declared artifact manifests.

 Do not build an arbitrary SQL runner.
 Admin users execute approved pipelines only.